savedra1/clipse/README.md

 exec-once = clipse -listen # run listener on startup

-windowrulev2 = float,class:(clipse) # ensure you have a floating window class set if you want this behaviour windowrulev2 = size 622 652,class:(clipse) # set the size of the window as necessary
+windowrulev2 = float,class:(clipse) # ensure you have a floating window class set if you want this behavior windowrulev2 = size 622 652,class:(clipse) # set the size of the window as necessary

 bind = SUPER, V, exec,  <terminal name> --class clipse -e 'clipse'